Severe Thunderstorm Warning issued for McPherson, Rice by NWS - News Break

 Severe Thunderstorm Warning issued for McPherson, Rice by NWS

-Effective: 2021-05-26 20:07:00 CDT Expires: 2021-05-26 20:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 900 PM CDT for central Kansas.
+Effective: 2021-05-26 19:58:00 CDT Expires: 2021-05-26 20:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 900 PM CDT for central Kansas.
 For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: McPherson; Rice A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 845 PM CDT FOR NORTHWESTERN MCPHERSON AND NORTHEASTERN RICE COUNTIES At 806 PM CDT, a severe thunderstorm was located just west of Windom, or 10 miles west of Mcpherson, moving east at 20 mph.
+Target Area: McPherson; Rice The National Weather Service in Wichita has issued a * Severe Thunderstorm Warning for Northwestern McPherson County in central Kansas Northeastern Rice County in central Kansas * Until 845 PM CDT. * At 758 PM CDT, a severe thunderstorm was located near Little River, or 14 miles northeast of Lyons, moving east at 15 mph.
 HAZARD...60 mph wind gusts and half dollar size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Windom is in the path of this storm.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Windom around 810 PM CDT.
 TORNADO...POSSIBLE HAIL...1.25IN WIND...60MPHalerts.weather.gov